 Often for a person with a severe anxiety disorder, the normal anxiety that comes with life does not go away.
 Anxiety can interfere with daily activities such as job performance, school work, relationships and daily life.
-Simply put, it can become overwhelming, so our team of licensed clinicians are here to help.
+Simply put, it can become overwhelming, so our team of licensed clinicians that work in our substance abuse and mental health programs are here to help.

 Residential Treatment for Borderline Personality Disorder

 This mental illness is marked by an ongoing pattern of varying moods and behaviors that can result in impulsive actions and problems in relationships.
 People with borderline personality disorder may experience intense episodes of anger, depression, and anxiety that can last from a few hours to days.

 Residential Trauma Treatment Programs